 - Follow the on-screen instructions to connect the Echo to your Wi-Fi network and enter its password

-- Alexa is ready to use
+- Alexa is ready for you to enable skills

 Also see: Best Echo deals